Sheryl Sandberg and the Crackling Hellfire of Corporate America

 But more interesting is the way that Sandberg deployed some of her personal power.
 In Lean In, we were power-posing, assuming male levels of self-confidence, asking for the big money and knowing we deserved it.
 But when The Daily Mail attempted to publish something unflattering about Sandberg’s then-boyfriend, the Activision Blizzard CEO Bobby Kotick, she seemed more like the head cheerleader standing up for the captain of the football team.
 On two separate occasions she is said to have contacted The Daily Mail and successfully kept the information out of the paper.
 (The source of the critical story recanted some of it, and Sandberg denied pressuring the paper, The Wall Street Journal reported.)

-(Look, I fully understand that as the result of this article I’m going to wake up next to a horse’s head, and all I ask is that it not be one of the weeks when I’m using the paisley sheets.)
+(Look, I fully understand that as the result of this article, I’m going to wake up next to a horse’s head, and all I ask is that it not be one of the weeks when I’m using the paisley sheets.)

 Now we learn that Meta has been investigating Sandberg for possible misuse of company resources.
 The Wall Street Journal reported that some of her colleagues think she may have broken Securities and Exchange Commission rules by having Facebook employees work on her pet projects.
 These include her Lean In foundation; her second book, Option B: Facing Adversity, Building Resilience, and Finding Joy; and even her upcoming wedding, to a consultant named Tom Bernthal.
 (The Journal reported that a Meta spokesperson declined to comment and that a spokesperson for Sandberg denied that she had inappropriately used company resources in connection with her wedding.)